 Rethink the Goal

 We often think of problems as obstacles: annoying things that stand in the way and prevent us from reaching something good we want.
-Most goals enjoy a strange immunity from scrutiny — beating the competition, growing the business, driving innovation (Wedell-Wedellsborg, T., What’s Your Problem?, 2020).
+Most goals enjoy a strange immunity from scrutiny — beating the competition, growing the business, and driving innovation (Wedell-Wedellsborg, T., What’s Your Problem?, 2020).

 Here a few of suggestions to help you rethink goals (Wedell-Wedellsborg, T., What’s Your Problem?, 2020):

 - Clarify the Higher Level Goals: why do we want to achieve this Goal?
 What is the benefit?
 What is the goal behind the goal?